Auditing a Course

 A law student may not audit a law course.

 A University student who wishes to audit a course should obtain a Class Auditor Permit from the Texas One Stop and secure the consent of the course instructor and the student’s dean.
-A nonstudent must obtain the Class Auditor Permit and the consent of the instructor.
+A nonstudent must obtain the Class Auditor Permit from the Texas One Stop and the consent of the instructor.
 Nonstudents under the age of 65 are charged an audit fee of $20 a course.

 Auditors are permitted only when space is available.
 An instructor or dean may refuse any request to audit a course.
 Nothing in these rules prohibits an instructor from permitting guests and visitors in a class.